litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 Test release with *very basic* support web workers in `sample-worker/www` (test in `workertest/www`) for Android and iOS *ONLY*.

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, and Windows "Universal" (8.1) with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android and iOS with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 This version is available under GPL v3 (http://www.gnu.org/licenses/gpl.txt) or commercial license.
 Contact for commercial license: info@litehelpers.net